 The Zephyr landed in the caldera like a hand in a glove.
 The caldera deepened to drag the Zephyr into the red mountain with earth-shattering quakes.
 “Woo!”
 Faith let volcanic convulsions throw her through the air.
 “Fun, huh JayJay?”

 Each ripple knocked Jay’s feet from under him.
-Even when the winged Zephyr was wholly swallowed, the mountain’s peristalsis rocked him and rolled him until a heavy fall broke both his knees backwards.
+The mountain’s peristalsis rocked him and rolled him until a heavy fall broke both his knees backwards.
 Jay shrieked.

 “Oh!
 JayJay!”
 Faith landed beside him.
 “Are you okay?”

 Somehow Jay’s knees were intact and rightward bent, but he hyperventilated then held his breath.
 His hands shook.

 “JayJay?”
 Faith raised a paw to his face.
 “Jay, can you hear me?”

 Jay retched and held his neck.
 With a spasm, he spat a tooth on a line of saliva.

 “Oh!”
 Faith reared from the tooth.
 “Oh no!
 Jay!”

 Jay hacked up three more teeth and spat blood.